KhronosGroup/glTF/extensions/2.0/Khronos/KHR_animation_clip/README.md

 This extension is defining the calculation of the *time stamp* used for the glTF keyframe animations in a deterministic way.

+## *Time stamp* out of bounds

+The *time stamp* is clamped to the first and last calculated keyframes.
+Thus an animation stops playing if it has reached its end.
+Due to repetition, the last keyframe is not necessarily equal to the specified end time.

 ## Properties

 See the [schema](schema/clip.schema.json).